Charliemowood/atom-guide/README.md

 In this section, you will learn how to use [Terminal](#terminal) to open files in Atom.

-To create a new file you will usually locate the new file in a directory to make your project easy to find and add other relevant files.
+To open a new file you will usually locate the new file in a folder.
+The purpose of this is to make your project easy to find and add other relevant files.

-You should now have an open [Terminal](#terminal).
+You should now have an open Terminal.

 #### Create a New File and Open Using Atom

 All the following commands should be run sequentially by typing the commands into Terminal and pressing enter.

-1. Run the following command to create a new folder.
+1. Run the following command to create a new folder:

     ```bash
     mkdir example/